List of Taskmaster episodes: Series 18 (2024)

 Following the broadcast of the final episode of series 17 on 30 May 2024, the cast for the show's eighteenth series was announced, featuring Andy Zaltzman, Babatunde Aléshé, Emma Sidi, Jack Dee and Rosie Jones.

 For the team tasks in this series, the team of three is made up of Zaltzman, Aléshé and Sidi, with the team of two consisting of Dee and Jones.

+Remote filming took place at Thorpe Park.

 Zaltzman was the overall winner, with Dee as runner-up, Sidi in 3rd, Aléshé in 4th, and Jones finishing last.
 During its broadcast, the series averaged over million viewers.